Tortolala/UFM_Data_Structures_2023/README.md

-# UFM_Data_Structures_2023
-University: Universidad Francisco Marroquín
+# UFM - Data Structures (2023)

+Code resources and activities for the Data Structures course at Universidad Francisco Marroquín.

+### Syllabus

+* Arrays